sans-script/sans-script/README.md

 <img src="https://github.com/sans-script.png" width="140px" align="right" >
 <br>
   <p align="left">
-I'm a Software Developer currently pursuing a Bachelor's degree in Science and Technology at the Federal University of Maranhão.
+     Software Developer currently pursuing a B.Sc. in Science and Technology at the Federal University of Maranhão
   </p>

 **A passionate Software Developer from Brazil 🇧🇷**